faithmcqueen/PyTrakr/JazzoSandhu/Readme.md

 * create class in the models and run the migrations for creating the table
 * perform the read functionality and passing the values threw the url

+### Week - 3
+* create url/path for the html files
+* create form template
+* fetch the data from the url
+* pass the data threw form Post or get tag
+* delete the object

 ## Learning Notes
 * notes from the python tutorials